 Too many times the outcome of a specific method is the focus of debate, without clarifying if that outcome has validity.

 Questions that would help clarify the Method would be:

-- Is the person or organization involved willing to fundamentally rethink their methods of creating the certain outcome?
+- Is the person or organization involved willing to fundamentally rethink their methods of creating a certain outcome?

 - Has the person or organization involved thought about how the method will work going into the future?